neogeographica/gameserver_scripts/README.md

                 * symbolic links to other stuff in common/ktx
             * symbolic links to id1, mvdsv, mvdsv.cfg

+__\* ! \*__ Take this exact arrangement with a grain of salt.
+It involves having a "server.cfg" file in the "ktx" directory that executes various other config files, including "../mvdsv.cfg".
+However I started another setup using the latest mvdsv built from source, and it is no longer happy with config file paths that start with "../".
+So some things need to be shuffled around, but the basic idea is the same.

 Those "excoop\_server", "ktx\_ctf\_server", and "ktx\_dm\_server" directories are the different working directories specified by my command scripts for those three servers.
 (You can check the command script examples to see how they specify SERVERROOT.)

 Basically I wanted to have *some* sharing of assets between servers, because when I change or update common stuff I don't want to have to remember to change it in multiple places.
 But some other things shouldn't be shared.
 Obviously the specific server config files must differ; also it was better to have separate map collections so that (for example) map voting options wouldn't be flooded with irrelevant stuff.
 And any serverside-recorded demos from different servers will be nicely segregated with this layout.
 Ditto for logging.